20507 - PROJECT AND TEAM MANAGEMENT

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

-- Guest speaker's talks in class: we discuss project challenges with a creative organization doing large scale events at an international level.
+- Guest speakers' talks in class: we discuss project challenges with creative organizations.

-- Group assignments: we have 3 group assignments.
-Two of them are on-going and they allow for immediately applying what done in class at the end of each class.
-One is a final assignment on a real challenge posed by a creative organization.
-This assignment is presented at the end of the course.
+- Group assignments: we have 1 group assignment on a real challenge posed by a creative organization (either in the museums/arts or in the large creative events industry).
+This assignment is done in class presented at the end of the course.

 |Continuous assessment||Partial exams||General exam|